projectara/greybus-spec/source/control.rst

     operation, the sender supplies the highest version of the protocol it supports.
-The receiver supplies in its response the highest version it supports, or if that exceeds what the sender supports it supplies the sender’s version.
+The receiver supplies in its response the highest version it supports, or if that exceeds what the sender supports it supplies the sender's version.
 The version in the response is the version that will be used by both sides thereafter.

 .. c:function:: int disconnect(u8 src_device_id, u16 dst_cport_id);